XiyingHwang/User-Interactive-Web-Holiday-Card/descriptionsOnTheDetails.md

-## This is the description of the project.
+## This is the description of the project based on the requirements of the assignment.
 I am using P5.js
 Doing the interactive background, snowflakes, and swinging letter as bonus. background music is always looping box appear with sound, as well as sound associated with spinning after click.